 The majority of individuals who contract flu viruses will not need to seek care from a health care provider unless pregnant or sick with an underlying chronic medical condition, such as diabetes, cancer, asthma, heart or lung problems, or a weakened immune system.
 If you are in a high-risk category, contact your health care provider.
 Students should call the BC Health Clinic at 718.951.5580.

 Faculty, staff and students who are ill with flu should remain at home for at least 24 hours after being fever-free without the aid of medication such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) or other drugs that lower temperature.
 A mild lingering cough may occur, but barring any other flu symptoms, this cough should not prevent students from returning to class.

 Not sure if you have flu or a cold?
-Check out the self-assessment tool and learn more about how to take care of yourself.
+Learn the difference between flu or cold here as well as more about how to take care of yourself.

 For more information on the flu and on flu vaccination, visit the Centers for Disease Control and Prevention.